marleyschneiderr/track-that-employee/README.md

 Inquirier Package, Node.js, MySQL

 ## Usage
 To use this project, open a terminal from where you saved your cloned repository and type in 'node index.js' to get started.
+Make sure prior to this, you start mysql by running /usr/local/mysql/bin/mysql -u root -p in your terminal, following by sourcing both databases: source db/schema.sql & source db/schema.

 ## Contributors
 N/A, Marley Schneider